EPRA Sustainability Best Practice Recommendations

 In our segment analysis, we do not distinguish between residential and commercial units as they are located in the same buildings and therefore the consumption billed to the lessor cannot be separated.

-A further segment analysis by geographical location is not relevant as 85% or our apartments are in North Rhine-Westphalia and the remaining part in other German states and are therefore in the same climate zone.
+A further segment analysis by geographical location is not relevant as 79 % of our apartments are in North Rhine-Westphalia and the remaining part in other German states and are therefore in the same climate zone.

-Absolute performance indicators and consumption indicators relate to the last reporting year (2023).
-Like-for-like analysis of the performance indicators for electricity, water and heating energy relates to the last two years for which we were able to collect actual consumption data (2022 and 2021).
+Absolute performance indicators and consumption indicators relate to the last reporting year (2024).
+Like-for-like analysis of the performance indicators for electricity, water and heating energy relates to the last two years for which we were able to collect actual consumption data (2023 and 2022).
 As we only use actual consumption data, we can analyse the effects of efficiency improvements in our like-for-like portfolio, which would not be possible with estimated data.
-For further information, see “Estimates of utility services billed to the lessor”.
+For further information, see “Estimates of Utility Services Billed to the Lessor.”

 All administrative buildings are reported from the 2023 calendar year onwards.
-Information was provided from twelve locations, both internally and externally rented properties.
+Information was provided from eleven locations, both internally and externally rented properties.

 The combined volumes of the waste containers were analysed to calculate the waste quantities.
 These volumes are not always the same as the waste containers’ actual fill volumes.
 The volumes are converted into tonnes using general conversion factors for the various types of waste.